engineyard/ey-docs/pages/application_home.md

 There is more than one way to get to the edit an application screen.

-  * The **Applications** tab under SERVER TOOLS will list your applications.
+  * The Applications tab under SERVER TOOLS will list your applications.
-  * You can then click on the name of your application to edit.
+  * You can then click the name of your application to edit.

 Alternatively you can go from the Dashboard.

-  * In your environment, under the Applications tab there is an **Edit** link.
+  * In your environment, under the Applications tab there is an Edit link.

-Once you're on the **Edit Application** screen you'll be able to modify the following options.
+Once you're on the Edit Application screen you'll be able to modify the following options.

   * Git Repository URI
   * Application Type
   * Domain Name

-Save the settings by clicking **Update application** button.
+Save the settings by clicking Update application button.

 NOTE: You can't change your Git Deploy Key, but you can copy it if needed.